pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Heteroskedastic.myst.md

 +++

 Sparse approximations to GPs use a small set of *inducing points* to condition the model, vastly improve speed of inference and somewhat improving memory consumption.
-PyMC3 doesn't have an implementation for sparse latent GPs ([yet](https://github.com/pymc-devs/pymc3/pull/2951)), but we can throw together our own real quick using Bill Engel's [DTC latent GP example](https://gist.github.com/bwengals/a0357d75d2083657a2eac85947381a44).
+PyMC doesn't have an implementation for sparse latent GPs ([yet](https://github.com/pymc-devs/pymc/pull/2951)), but we can throw together our own real quick using Bill Engel's [DTC latent GP example](https://gist.github.com/bwengals/a0357d75d2083657a2eac85947381a44).
 These inducing points can be specified in a variety of ways, such as via the popular k-means initialization or even optimized as part of the model, but since our observations are evenly distributed we can make do with simply a subset of our unique input values.

 ```{code-cell} ipython3
 class SparseLatent: